Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 User reviews of this app are positive — the Android version is rated 3.8 out of 5, and the iOS one 4.7 out of 5.

 Wix’ offer’s mobile app is called ‘Wix Owner.’
-Like the GoDaddy app, it lets you perform all key website editing and ecommerce management tasks, and US users can also use it for basic point-of-sale applications (i.e., to take payment for goods in a physical location like a pop-up shop or market stall).
+Like the GoDaddy app, it lets you perform all the key website editing and ecommerce management tasks, and US users can also use it for basic point-of-sale applications (i.e., to take payment for goods in a physical location like a pop-up shop or market stall).

 The Wix Owner app is available in most territories, and the app works in 27 different languages.